Substantive Change at VSU

 "Member institutions are required to notify the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) of changes in accordance with the substantive change policy and, when required, seek approval prior to the initiation of changes."

-It is the policy of Valdosta State University to timely report all substantive changes to the Commission on Colleges by using its policy on Substantive Change for Accredited Institutions for guidance.
+Valdosta State University timely reports all substantive changes to the Commission on Colleges by accurately applying the guidelines provided in Substantive Change for SACSCOC Accredited Institutions.

 Examples of Substantive Changes